- Policies and Procedures

 Star Academy Sandyford and Academy Transformation Trust prioritise the safeguarding of our pupils.Your child’s safety is of paramount importance and we have clear and consistent procedures in place to ensure that your child is safe.
 We meet all of the statutory requirements and regularly monitor safeguarding provision.

-We have a lead member of staff responsible for Child Protection and Safeguarding (Principal) who meets regularly with the lead governors for safeguarding to monitor the impact of what we have in place; also ensuring we adhere to all legislation.
+We have a lead member of staff responsible for Child Protection and Safeguarding (Assistant Principal) who meets regularly with the lead governors for safeguarding to monitor the impact of what we have in place; also ensuring we adhere to all legislation.

 Below is an overview of the areas of academy life which ensure the safety of our children.

-- Safe recruitment of staff – including training of interview panel, CRB disclosures and all DBS checks.
+- Safe recruitment of staff – including training of interview panel and DBS checks.

 - Clear and regularly reviewed policies for child protection, behaviour, safeguarding and many other related policies.